drhsqlite/fossil-mirror/www/server/any/http-over-ssh.md

 This would permit only Edie the System Administrator to bypass this mechanism.

+If you have a user that needs both interactive SSH shell access *and* Fossil access, exclude that user from the `Match` rule and use Fossil’s normal `ssh://` URL scheme for those cases.
+This user will bypass the Fossil RBAC, but they effectively have Setup capability on those repositories anyway by having full read/write access to the DB files via the shell.

 ## 2. Rewrite the sync command with that wrapper <a id="wrapper"></a>